7 Restaurant Management Tips: Where Do You Focus?

 What keeps your restaurant doors open?
 Happy diners.
-How can you ensure a great customer experience and a high level of customer satisfaction for your diners?
+How can you ensure great customer experience and a high level of customer satisfaction for your diners?
+What kind of restaurant promotions are you running?
 Making customer satisfaction a focus.
 One way to get a pulse on the level of satisfaction your guests have is to provide a survey.
 Many restaurants leave these on the table while the diners are having dessert.
 You can even offer incentives, like a discount for them to complete the survey.
 You can also post the survey on your website or social media accounts.
 Once you have plenty of responses and some good data, don’t forget the most important part – sift through the answers and find the commonalities in it.
-You’ll probably find some areas for improvement and some areas that your customers are really happy in!
+You’ll probably find some areas for improvement and some areas in which your customers are happy!
 Take those areas for improvement and put together a plan to make them better.
 Focus on making the guest experience the best it can be.
-For the areas that are really positive, be sure to share the info with your employees and shout the good news from the roof top.
+For the really positive areas, be sure to share the info with your employees and shout the good news from the rooftop.
 One thing to remember, the customer is always right.

-The notion of a well-connected restaurant isn’t out of reach, it’s the year 2017 after all.
+The notion of a well-connected restaurant isn’t out of reach; it’s the modern era after all.
 Having technology is one thing.
 Integrating it from FOH to BOH takes your restaurant operations to a whole different level.
-Nowadays, you can implement a POS system that integrates to your guest management system and your kitchen display and everything in between.
+Nowadays, you can implement a POS system that integrates with your guest management system and your kitchen display and everything in between.
 These types of restaurant technology integrations only strengthen your operational efficiency and provide for a clear picture of the total guest experience.
-When you can take a bird’s eye view of one diner’s entire journey through your restaurant – the data and findings you will see can really help to guide your decision making and make for a killer, consistent guest experience.
+When you can take a bird’s eye view of one diner’s entire journey through your restaurant – the data and findings you will see can help to guide your decision making and make for a killer, consistent guest experience.

 Data is a buzzword in all industries right now.
 Why?
-Because data can provide you with the insights you need to make important operational decisions about EVERYTHING in your restaurant.
+Because data can provide you with the insights, you need to make important operational decisions about EVERYTHING in your restaurant.
 With your POS system, you can track data as it relates to sales, cash flow, and inventory.
 You can even identify your most popular items on your menu.
 With an employee scheduling solution, you can decide if you need more or less staff scheduled for different shifts based on sales reports and data.
-From your guest management system, you can identify key metrics that drive your FOH like table turns, guest statistics, as well as real-time and historical data on your reservations and waitlists.
+From your guest management system, you can identify key metrics that drive your FOH as table turns, guest statistics, as well as real-time and historical data on your reservations and waitlists.
 A great guest management system collects party information and can help drive a more personalized dining experience based on that data.
-With a KDS, the data you can analyze is mind blowing!
-Think ticket time analysis, speed of service data, cook times, rush and priority checks and data that show why they are in rush or priority mode, bin metrics and current demand counters…the data goes on and on.
+With a KDS, the data you can analyze is mind-blowing!
+Think ticket time analysis, speed of service data, cook times, rush and priority checks, and data that show why they are in a rush or priority mode, bin metrics, and current demand counters…the data goes on and on.

-It’s no secret that most people have a smartphone attached at their hip and they use it in all aspects of their life – including when they’re hungry.
-They use if for finding a restaurant, viewing wait times, booking reservations, viewing menus and more!
+It’s no secret that most people have a smartphone attached at their hip, and they use it in all aspects of their life – including when they’re hungry.
+They use if for finding a restaurant, viewing wait times, booking reservations, viewing menus, and more!
 Is your restaurant embracing mobile?
-If not, this is one area that can not only drive more diners, but can help create an efficient and streamlined guest experience for your diners even before they grace your doors.
-You don’t have to build your own mobile app either, there are guest management platforms that have done the work for you.
-Check out the DineTime consumer app, which integrates with DineTime guest management platform.
+If not, this is one area that can not only drive more diners but can help create an efficient and streamlined guest experience for your diners even before they grace your doors.
+You don’t have to build your own mobile app either; there are guest management platforms that have done the work for you.
+Check out the ConnectSmart®Host (Formerly DineTime), which integrates with the ConnectSmart®Host restaurant reservation system.

-If you shift your restaurant management focus to these areas, there are a few things that are for sure.
-One is that as the head of operations or manager of the restaurant, you’ll be less needed and that’s a great thing!
-You won’t have to focus on the small, time-consuming tasks on a daily basis, you’ll be focusing on the bigger picture – how to be more profitable.
+If you shift your restaurant management focus on these areas, there are a few things that are for sure.
+One is that as the head of operations or manager of the restaurant, you’ll be less needed, and that’s a great thing!
+You won’t have to focus on the small, time-consuming tasks daily; you’ll be focusing on the bigger picture – how to be more profitable.
 And secondly, your diners will keep coming back time after time for that consistent guest experience!

 If you’d like to learn more about creating a well-connected restaurant with technology, visit QSR’s Products Page.
-For over 20 years, QSR Automations’ has helped create smarter restaurants with their best-in-class solutions.
+For over 20 years, QSR Automations’ has helped develop smarter restaurants with their best-in-class solutions.

 About the Author